-In my decision not to direct how to read, my daughter has naturally advanced herself along in reading, even picking some adult level books that interest her (and were topic appropriate).
+In my decision to let go of the reading level chart and not direct her, my daughter has naturally advanced herself along, even picking some adult level books that interest her (and were topic appropriate).

-Now, without fail, every time we go to the library, she also still finds picture books to check out . . . and some don’t even have words (or only have a few words).
+Now, without fail, every time we go to the library, she also still finds picture books to check out… and some don’t even have words (or only have a few words).

-And, I allow it because I never want to tell my daughter not to be interested in a book because it’s “beneath her level.”
+And, I allow it because I never want to tell my daughter not to be interested in a book because it’s “beneath her learning level.”